-The Company has a combined alcohol production capacity of 350 million gallons per year and produced in 2022 over 1.6 million tons of essential ingredients, such as dried yeast, corn gluten meal, corn gluten feed, corn germ, and distillers grains and liquid feed used in commercial animal feed and pet foods.
+The Company has a combined alcohol production capacity of 350 million gallons per year and produced in 2022 over 1.6 million tons of essential ingredients, such as dried yeast, corn protein meal, corn protein feed, corn germ, and distillers grains and liquid feed used in commercial animal feed and pet foods.
 In addition, the Company markets and distributes fuel-grade ethanol produced by third parties.

 The Company focuses on four key markets: Health, Home & Beauty; Food & Beverage; Essential Ingredients; and Renewable Fuels.
 Products for the Health, Home & Beauty market include specialty alcohols used in mouthwash, cosmetics, pharmaceuticals, hand sanitizers, disinfectants and cleaners.
 Products for the Food & Beverage markets include grain neutral spirits used in alcoholic beverages and vinegar as well as corn germ used for corn oils.
-Products for Essential Ingredients markets include dried yeast, corn gluten meal, corn gluten feed, corn germ, and distillers grains and liquid feed used in commercial animal feed and pet foods.
-Renewable Fuels includes fuel-grade ethanol and distillers corn oil used as a feedstock for renewable diesel and biodiesel fuels.
+Products for Essential Ingredients markets include dried yeast, corn protein meal, corn protein feed, corn germ, and distillers grains and liquid feed used in commercial animal feed and pet foods.
+Products for the Renewable Fuels markets include fuel-grade ethanol and distillers corn oil used as a feedstock for renewable diesel and biodiesel fuels.

-As of March 31, 2023, all of the Company's production facilities were operating, except its Magic Valley facility in Idaho.
-On January 1, 2023, the Company temporarily hotidled its Magic Valley production facility due to extreme natural gas prices, other unfavorable market conditions and to facilitate the installation of its new high protein systems.
+As of June 30, 2023, all of the Company's production facilities were operating, however, from January 2023 to April 2023, its Magic Valley plant in Idaho was temporarily hot-idled due to extreme natural gas prices, other unfavorable market conditions and to facilitate the installation of its new high protein systems at the plant.
 The Company restarted the facility in April 2023.
-All production facilities are currently operating.
 As market conditions change, the Company may increase, decrease or idle production at one or more operating facilities or resume operations at any idled facility.